SkyKings-Guild/SkyKings/config.md

 Editing the config is quite simple.
 Simply run the `config edit` command with the key and value like so.

 Example: `k!config edit PREFIX !`

+If you want to remove a config setting, just do `k!config edit <setting> reset`.

 ## Linking a Guild